What is a Circle?

 Tangent of a Circle:

-A tangent is a line that intersects a circle exactly at one point.
+A tangent is a line that intersects a circle at exactly one point.

 Segments of a Circle: